 The Midlife Crisis Crossover.

 I’m prone to lurking on Twitter as @RandallGolden.
-Here or there, I welcome input, questions, ideas, and simple pats on the head.
+Here or there, I welcome input, questions, ideas, simple pats on the head, and constructive criticism, though I’m beginning to forget what that looks like.

 For fellow WordPress users seeking credentials or anyone asking for reading samples, the following posts were selected by the WordPress.com staff as “Freshly Pressed” features during MCC’s first eighteen months: